Thirumal Perumai: Main cast

+Cameo appearance

 Soundtrack

 The music was composed by K. V. Mahadevan.
 The song "Thirumal Perumaikku" is a ragamalika that begins with Madhyamavati raga, followed by Dhanyasi, Mohanam, Kaanada, Saranga, Khamas, Paras, Saramathi, Surutti and Begada, ending with Madhyamavathi again.
 "Kakkai Chiraginiley" is based on Subramania Bharati's song of the same name.

+Reception

+Kalki praised the acting of Sivaji Ganesan and other actors and Nagarajan's dialogues but called lack of outdoor scenes and the film's play like feel as drawbacks while also panning Kodhai's costume design and Nagesh's acting.